 Nowadays outbound traveling costs people more time and money.
 Not only is the airline ticket rate skyrocketing, but also you have to quarantine for 14 – 21 days in the destinations depending on the country’s policy.
 The traveler needs to pay for all fees herself or himself.
 And most importantly, safety is another concern, after all, traveling is for fun, rather than for sickness.

 So more rest dollars left in the pocket and online shopping and entertainment must be the replaceable activities.
 So cross-border eCommerce definitely can benefit from there

 6) Travel Shopping Behaviour Has Changed

-Different from a decade ago, people might spend lots on shopping during travel.
-With having more travel experience, people are seeking more deep-dive travel in the destination to network, learn the culture and enjoy the lifestyle.
+Different from a decade ago, people might spend lot on shopping during travel.
+With more travel experience, people are seeking more deep-dive travel in the destination to network, learn about the culture and enjoy the lifestyle.

 What’s more, it’s unnecessary to pack the shopping items into luggage and increase the boarding fees.
 There are many arrival duty-free stores in the airport and also merchants can let customers buy now and pick later.
 So gradually, people prefer to ship most items through cross-border platforms.